Dan Jones (writer): Historian

+Historical fiction

-His first historical fiction debut began with his 2022 book Essex Dogs which is part of a planned trilogy.
+His first historical fiction debut began with his 2022 book Essex Dogs, which is a part of a trilogy.
 It details the life of a platoon of archers and men-at-arms during the Hundred Years' War.
+In January 2024, his second book in the trilogy Wolves of Winter was published.
+In July 2025, his third volume, concluding the Essex Dogs trilogy was published, entitled Lion Hearts.
+The last book is set in the aftermath of the Black Death.

 TV presenter

-In 2014, Jones' book The Plantagenets was adapted for television as a four-part series on Channel 5 entitled Britain's Bloodiest Dynasty: The Plantagenets.
+In 2014, Jones's book The Plantagenets was adapted for television as a four-part series on Channel 5 entitled Britain's Bloodiest Dynasty: The Plantagenets.

 Jones has also made a twelve-part series for Channel 5, Secrets of Great British Castles.

 In April 2016 he co-wrote and co-presented, with Suzannah Lipscomb, Henry VIII and His Six Wives, shown on Channel 5.

 In May 2017 he co-wrote and co-presented a three-part docu-drama, Elizabeth I, with Suzannah Lipscomb.
 It was broadcast on Channel 5.

 In May and June 2017, Jones, with Suzannah Lipscomb and engineer Rob Bell, presented The Great Fire, for Channel 5, a series in which the three presenters walked the actual route the Great Fire of London fire took across the city.

 In June 2018 he presented a three-part series for Channel 5, Building Britain's Canals.
 Jones has also made a four-part documentary series entitled Britain's Bloody Crown about the Wars of the Roses.

-Over four weeks in March 2019, Jones presented London: 2,000 years of history alongside Lipscomb and Bell.
+Over four weeks in March 2019, Jones presented London: 2,000 Years of History alongside Lipscomb and Bell.

 Journalist

 Jones is a journalist.
 He is a columnist at the London Evening Standard, where he writes regularly about sport.
-He has written for The Times, the Sunday Times, The Telegraph, The Spectator, The Daily Beast and Newsweek, The Literary Review, The New Statesman, GQ, BBC History Magazine and History Today.
+He has written for The Times, The Sunday Times, The Telegraph, The Spectator, The Daily Beast and Newsweek, The Literary Review, the New Statesman, GQ, BBC History and History Today.

 Personal life

-Dan Jones is the great-nephew of British politician and journalist Alun Gwynne Jones, Baron Chalfont.
-He lives in Staines-upon-Thames with his wife, two daughters and son.
+Jones lives in Staines-upon-Thames with his wife, two daughters and son.